What is a Certificate of Acceptance (COA)?

 How do you apply for a COA?

-A Certificate of Acceptance must be applied for on the appropriate form.
-This is Form 8 of the Building Forms on the Waikato Building Consent Group.
+A Certificate of Acceptance must be applied for on the prescribed form.
+This is Certificate of Acceptance (Form 8) on the forms page.

 The application must also be accompanied by: